axeluhl/sailing-analytics/wiki/extreme-sailing-series.md

 In case of a problem with the local server requests can be redirected to the external analytics server.
 This server is constantly fed with data by a replication channel that gets information bits from the local analytics server.

+The main changes to the actual setup are as follows:

+* The SAP Sailing Analytics server that is authoritative for computing the results is no longer in the cloud but installed on premise.
+That way it is no longer dependent on a replicated TracTrac server but gets data directly from local TracTrac server.
+* TracTrac Server is integrated with SAP Sailing Analytics on one physical appliance.
+That eases maintenance and data exchange between SAP and TracTrac services.
+* Every leaderboard related information is gathered by accessing the local server.
+That way the dependency from the internet is drastically mitigated.
+Everyone on site always gets the right information without delay.
+* A routing server manages the DNS resolution and in case of a local failure is able to transparently redirect data to the cloud.
+* Score corrections also are not longer dependent on the internet connection but get fed directly into the local server.
+* Wind information for BeTomorrow can be provided without internet connection.

+Two weak points still remain (highlighted by red dotted lines):

+1. Wind data must be sent to a server that is reachable by a public ip address.
+This problem could be solved by extending the main router with 3G/4G functionality and putting the SAP Sailing Analytics server into DMZ.
+2. The same holds for buoy positions.

 <img src="/wiki/images/ESSSetupSOLL.jpg"/>